 - Rehost, or rehosting a mainframe application on HP/Intel.

-- Replace, or deploying web-based versions of existing mainframe applications and then discarding
+- Replace, or deploying web-based versions of existing mainframe applications and then discarding the mainframe.

 Past Microsoft benchmarking has suggested that Wintel performs better on some mainframe workloads than mainframe Linux, at a fraction of the license costs and TCO.

 The experience of migraters has been surprisingly positive, given the difficulties that migration always imposes.
 One user was able to migrate all 2,900 programs -- and all end users -- over the course of only a year and a quarter.
 By contrast, another found that migrating CICS applications and moving from DB2 to SQL Server were "hard ports."
 Web-servicizing mainframe applications before porting apparently did not make migration easier.

 The main barriers to changeover cited have been cultural resistance and difficulty of migrating some applications.
 Cultural concerns about the new platform have centered on concerns over its reliability and security — so far, in most cases, concerns about reliability have proven unfounded.
 Other cultural barriers have included a shift to a new programming environment, which could be counteracted with training.